cjuracek/awesome-my-tools/README.md

 # awesome-my-tools
 A repository documenting and celebrating the tools I've used personally and professionally.
 In the spirit of the other "awesome" github repos.

+- Anki
 - AWS
     - SageMaker
 - Docker
 - Git
 - GitHub
-- GNU Screen: Terminal multiplexer
+- (GNU) Screen: Terminal multiplexer
 - Oh My Zsh
 - pass
 - PyCharm